+where $y_1^{(i)}=\frac{d^i y_1}{dt^i}$ is the $i$-th time derivative of $y_1$.
+If acceleration $\ddot q_{n}$ of Eq.\eqref{eq:qn} and the sum of the other accelerations expressed as a function of flat variables $\matrix{y}(t)$ are introduced in the $n-1$ equation of the motion, motor torque $\tau_{n-1}$ of joint $n-1$ can be calculated in the flat variable space \cite{Tonan20241262}:

 The control of $q_n$ can be achieved by a proper planning of the flat variable $y_1$.
-In particular, it is important to notice that the dynamic model contains the acceleration (Eq.\eqref{eq:MnCnKn}), hence the flat variable $y_1$ must be a $C^5$ function, and 6 conditions must be imposed on both the initial and final configurations, for a total of 12 boundary conditions.
+In particular, it is important to notice that the dynamic model contains the acceleration (Eq.\eqref{Eq:sist_eq_nDOF_matrix}), hence the flat variable $y_1$ must be a $C^5$ function, and 6 conditions must be imposed on both the initial and final configurations, for a total of 12 boundary conditions.
 Such conditions are the initial and final joint angles, as well as the null derivatives.
-Additional constraints can be imposed if there is the need for passing through viapoints \cite{Tonan2024}.
+Additional constraints can be imposed if there is the need for passing through via points \cite{Tonan2024}.

-It is worth noting that Eq.\eqref{eq:tau} is achieved by employing a Taylor expansion that implies a small approximation, thus the analytical result is not exact, and some oscillations may appear which result in small errors at the end of the motion \cite{Tonan20241262}.
+It is worth noting that Eq.\eqref{eq:tau} is achieved by employing a Taylor expansion of the viscous damping term that holds true for $\frac{c_n}{k_n}\omega\ll1$ (where $\omega$ is the angular frequency) and implies a small approximation.
+Therefore, the analytical result is not exact, and some oscillations may appear which result in small errors at the end of the motion \cite{Tonan20241262}.